nferraz/st/README.md

 "R" is an integrated suite of software facilities for data manipulation, calculation and graphical display.

+It provides a wide variety of statistical (linear and nonlinear modelling, statistical tests, time-series analysis, classification, clustering, ...).

-"st" is focused exclusively on descriptive statistics, and to be used from the traditional shell, so you can use pipes, etc.
+"st" is a simpler solution for simple problems, focused on descriptive statistics and the command line, so you can use it alongside with other commands in your shell.

 This just the beginning!
 Let me know if you have any suggestions or feedback.

 #### More information